 Grade Two | YMOH Curriculum

-Targheeb's Young Momins Online Homeschool (YMOH) program is designed to provide thorough and appropriate instructions to all kindergarten through first and sixth grade students.
-Using the best of both the British National Curriculum and American Common Core Standards, YMOH curriculum is a robust standards–based curriculum designed to align with the most current international and national learning standards.
-It is uniquely adopted to meet the core Islamic values.
-All core subjects are aligned to the national learning standards, thereby benefiting YMOH students in a great way.
+Targheeb's Young Momins’ Online Homeschool (YMOH) program is designed to provide thorough and appropriate instruction to all, Pre kindergarten through first and seventh grade students.
+Using the best of both the British National Curriculum and American Common Core Standards.
+YMOH curriculum is a robust standard–based curriculum designed to align with the most current international and national learning standards.
+It is also uniquely adopted to meet the core Islamic values.

-As well as English Language Arts and Mathematics, the curriculum gives Islamic Studies, Arabic Studies and Quran, equal status and are all considered compulsory subjects to achieve total success in society.
-Subjects such as Science, Social Studies, and English Language Arts have also been introduced as cross curricular subjects to develop essential knowledge, skills and practices.
+The YMOH curriculum provides Islamic Studies, Arabic Studies and Quran, equal status and are considered compulsory.
+Science and Social Studies have also been introduced as cross curricular subjects to develop essential knowledge, skills and practices.

-The program equips students with skills, knowledge, abilities, and understanding they are expected to acquire to prepare them to be life–long learners and responsible, well–equipped global Muslim citizens who are ready for the challenges and opportunities ahead.
-It critically reviews student performance through a number of assessment tools including weekly homework assignments, monthly tests, projects, and assessments through other recognized online homeschool service providers.
+The program equips students with skills, knowledge, abilities, and understanding that are required in each level.
+The program also critically reviews student’s performance through a number of assessment tools including weekly homework assignments, monthly tests, projects, and assessments.

 English Language Arts